-You will be expected to engage in advanced research in the field of the Art of the Americas (North and/or South) after 1500.
-You will also be expected to give high-quality lectures, classes and tutorials in courses on the Art of the Americas and in core History of Art courses at both undergraduate and graduate level; supervise extended essays, theses, and dissertations by undergraduate, Master's and doctoral students; and contribute to the research culture and academic administration of the Department of History of Art, Worcester College, and the History Faculty.
+You will be expected to engage in advanced research in the field of Contemporary Art.
+You will also be expected to give high-quality lectures, classes and tutorials in courses on Contemporary Art and in core History of Art courses at both undergraduate and graduate level; supervise extended essays, theses, and dissertations by undergraduate, Master's and doctoral students; and contribute to the research culture and academic administration of the Department of History of Art, Wadham College, and the History Faculty.